shauninman/MinUI/skeleton/BASE/README.txt

 Copy "MinUI.zip" (without unzipping) to the root of your primary card.

-MIYOO MINI / MIYOO MINI PLUS / TRIMUI SMART
+MIYOO MINI / MIYOO MINI PLUS / TRIMUI SMART / TRIMUI MODEL S

 Copy "MinUI.zip" (without unzipping) to the root of the SD card.